 AFCA’s service is offered as an alternative to tribunals and courts to resolve complaints consumers and small businesses have with their financial firms. – Australian financial complaints authority

-Why Choose QLD Business + Property Lawyers for your Banking and Financial Advice Dispute?
+Why Choose QLD Business + Property Lawyers for your Banking and Financial Advice Disputes?

 The significant advantage for our litigators is that they are part of a comprehensive business law practice which ensures they can rely on the professional experience of others.

-Our litigation lawyers help business clients by assisting them through tough circumstances when a dispute arises due to day-to-day operations.
+Our Banking and Finance Disputes law team help business clients by assisting them through tough circumstances when a dispute arises due to day-to-day operations.
 Litigation should be a last resort and we will explore other resolution processes using mediation, arbitration, conciliation and other alternative forms of dispute resolution as a means of achieving a faster and cheaper outcome.

-Please contact our office to see one of our lawyers in our Brisbane office if you need assistance with a banking litigation dispute or to arrange a consultation in one of our branch offices.
+Please contact our office to see one of our Banking and Finance Disputes lawyers in our Brisbane office if you need assistance with a banking litigation dispute or to arrange a consultation in one of our branch offices.